Parsippany–Troy Hills, New Jersey

-Parsippany–Troy Hills Township, commonly known as Parsippany (/pɑrˈsɪpəni/ par-SIP-ə-nee), is a township in Morris County, New Jersey.
-As of the 2020 United States census, the township’s population was 56,162, reflecting a 5.5% increase from the 53 238 enumerated at the 2010 U.S. census, in turn an increase of 2,589 (+5.1%) from the 50,649 counted at the 2000 census.
+Parsippany–Troy Hills, commonly known as Parsippany (/pɑrˈsɪpəni/ par-SIP-ə-nee), is a township in Morris County, in the northern portion of the U.S. state of New Jersey.
+As of the 2020 United States Census, the township's population was 56,162, an increase of 2,924 (+5.5%) from the 2010 census count of 53,238, which in turn had reflected an increase of 2,589 (+5.1%) from the 50,649 counted at the 2000 census.

-The name Parsippany comes from the Lenape Native American sub-tribe, which comes from the word parsipanong, which means "the place where the river winds through the valley".
+The name, Parsippany, comes from the Lenape Native American sub-tribe, which comes from the word parsipanong, which means "the place where the river winds through the valley."
 Parsippany–Troy Hills is the most populous municipality in Morris County.
-The name Troy Hills was changed from Troy, to avoid confusion of mail being sent erroneously to Troy, New York.
+The name Troy Hills was changed from Troy to avoid confusion of mail being sent erroneously to Troy, New York.

 Parsippany–Troy Hills was incorporated as a township by an act of the New Jersey Legislature on March 12, 1928, from portions of Hanover Township, based on the results of a referendum held on May 9, 1928, that split off both East Hanover Township and Parsippany–Troy Hills from Hanover Township.

-Since 2006, Parsippany–Troy Hills has been consistently recognized by Money magazine as one of the Best Places to Live in the United States.
-That year Parsippany was ranked 17th on the list, the highest-ranked location in New Jersey.
-In 2008, it moved up to 13th position.
-Parsippany returned to Money magazine's "Best Places" list in 2012, in the 15th position, and again in 2014, where it ranked 16th with Money citing its "arts and leisure".
-Parsippany's ranking improved to the fifth-ranked position on the "Best Places" list in 2016 but dropped to 33rd in 2017.
-In 2018, Parsippany again made the list, at the 26th-ranked position.
-In 2022, Parsippany again made the list, at the 15th place.
+Since 2006, Parsippany–Troy Hills appeared eight times on Money magazine's list of "Best Places to Live in the United States", ranking 17th-best in 2006, 13th-best in 2008, 15th-best in 2012, 17th-best in 2014, fifth-best in 2016, 33rd-best in 2017, 26th-best in 2018, and 15th-best in 2022.

 History

-Geographic

-After the Wisconsin Glacier melted around 13,000 BCE, half of Parsippany was filled with water as this was Lake Passaic.
-Around the area grasses grew, as the area was tundra and then turned into a taiga/boreal forest as the area warmed.
+After the Wisconsin Glacier melted around 13,000 BCE, half of Parsippany was filled with water, as this was Lake Passaic.
+Around the area, grasses grew, as the area was tundra, and then turned into a taiga/boreal forest as the area warmed.

-Native American settlement
+Native Americans

 Paleo-Indians moved in small groups into the area around 12,500 years ago, attracted by the diversity of plant and animal life.

-Native Americans settled into the area several thousand years ago, dwelling in the highlands and along the Rockaway River and the Whippany River, where they hunted and fished for the various game that lived in the area and migrated through the area in autumn.
+Native Americans relocated to the area several thousand years ago, dwelling in the highlands and along the Rockaway River and the Whippany River, where they hunted and fished for the various game that lived in the area and migrated through the area in autumn.
 Paintings in a rock cave were found in the late 1970s in western Parsippany in the highlands.